-The comparison between shortest path rule and random neighbor rule is based on the previously mentioned observation that the random neighbor rule effectively uses a random path between some source node s and target node t.
-If this path is a shortest path, then the shortest path might use the same path or another path of the same length.
-Both would lead to the same expected accuracy when there are no other source nodes.
+The comparison between shortest path rule and random neighbor rule is based on the previously mentioned observation that the random neighbor rule effectively uses a randomized path between some source node s and the target node t.
+If this path is a shortest path, then the random neighbor rule matches the accuracy of the shortest path rule (when there are no other source nodes).
 If the path used by the random neighbor rule is not a shortest path, then the shortest path rule's expected accuracy is weakly higher due to Eq.
 (7).
-If there are multiple source nodes, the shortest path rule aggregates information obtained using shortest path from all source nodes.
-For the random neighbor rule, the judgment of every target node can be traced back to a path from a single source node and the information provided by other source nodes is neglected.
-This further lowers the expected accuracy of the random neighbor rule which is thus always weakly dominated by the shortest path rule in terms of expected accuracy.
+Moreover, with multiple source nodes, the random neighbor rule only uses one of them, while the shortest path rule aggregates information obtained from all source nodes.
+Hence, the shortest path rule always weakly dominates the random neighbor rule in terms of expected accuracy.

 Taken together, the Bayesian rule weakly dominates the shortest path rule, which in turn weakly dominates the random neighbor rule.
 To be clear, this does not mean that there are no instances, where a dominated rule is accurate and a undominated rule is not.
-For instance, we can have, e.g., $A^{RNeighbor} = 1$ while $A^{ShPath} = 0$ in some realization, but in expectations the ordering $E[A^{ShPath}] \ge E[A^{RNeighbor}]$ holds for any network.
+For instance, we can have, e.g., $A^{RNeighbor} = 1$ while $A^{ShPath} = 0$ in some realization, but ex ante the ordering $E[A^{ShPath}] \ge E[A^{RNeighbor}]$ holds for any network.